warren-bank/mirror-XMail-mail-server/Readme.txt

 	coz You're maybe using an old version.
 	Use the correct distribution for Your system and don't mix Unix files with Windows ones coz this is one of the most common cause of XMail bad behaviour.
+	When You unzip the package You've to check that the MailRoot directory contained inside the package itself is complete ( look at the directory tree listed below ) coz some unzippers don't restore empty directories.